mustardamus/nuxt-bulma-slim/README.md

 ### `srcGlobs`

-This is an Array of [globs](https://github.com/sindresorhus/globby).
+This is an Array of [glob](https://github.com/sindresorhus/globby) paths.
+These paths can be absolute or relative to Nuxt App `srcDir`.

 This module will parse all the `*.vue` files it finds and extracts the used classes.

 Note that the files have to be single file components with the `.vue` extension.